-The Secured Claim of the Internal Revenue Service (Class Three) for Tax Years 2007, 2008, 2009, 2010, and 2011 was recorded at the Rockingham County Registry of Deeds via separate IRS tax liens that were recorded at Book 4943, Page 020; Book 5435, Page 2204; Book 5479, Page 1297 and Book 5694, Page 2816.
-They are fully secured.
-The Allowed Class Three Claim shall be paid as provided herein.
-The total Allowed Claim under Class Three shall be paid with 4% interest via monthly payments over the 60 months following the Effective Date of the Plan.
+The Secured Claims of the Internal Revenue Service (Class Three and Class Five) for Tax Years 2007, 2008, 2009, 2010, and 2011 are secured via separate IRS tax liens that were recorded at Book 4943, Page 020; Book 5435, Page 2204; Book 5479, Page 1297 and Book 5694, Page 2816.
+They are deemed fully secured.
+The Allowed Class Three and Class Five Claims shall be paid as provided herein.
+The total Allowed Claim under Class Three and Class Five shall be paid with 4% interest via monthly payments over the 60 months following the Effective Date of the Plan.
 The tax liens shall survive confirmation and shall be released consecutively when the tax debt associated with each is paid in full through the Plan.

-The mortgage-related Claim of National Finance Corporation (Class Four) is secured by a mortgage in the amount of \$150,000 that was recorded at the Rockingham County Registry of Deeds at Book 5237, Page 1255; it comes after the first IRS lien but before the other IRS liens.
+The mortgage-related Claim of NFC (Class Four) is secured by a mortgage in the amount of \$150,000 that was recorded at the Rockingham County Registry of Deeds at Book 5237, Page 1255; it comes after the first IRS lien but before the other IRS liens.
 It is deemed fully secured.
-Said Claim shall be paid pursuant to a promissory note the terms of which shall be agreed to by the Debtor and National Finance and assumed by the Reorganized Debtor (the "Note") in the principal amount of \$150,00.
+Said Claim shall be paid pursuant to a promissory note the terms of which shall be agreed to by the Debtor and NFC and assumed by the Reorganized Debtor (the "Note") in the principal amount of \$150,000.
 Payments on the Note shall begin on the thirtieth (30th) day following the Effective Date.
-The Note will include provisions such as late fees and collection provisions usual and customary in the industry outside of bankruptcy, the exact terms of which will be agreed upon by National Finance and the Debtor before the Effective Date.
+The Note will include provisions such as late fees and collection provisions usual and customary in the industry outside of bankruptcy, the exact terms of which will be agreed upon by NFC and the Debtor before the Effective Date.
 The Debtor proposes to pay the Claim of \$150,000 at 6% interest over 20 years.

-The attachment-related Secured Claim of National Finance Corporation (Class Five) is purportedly secured by an attachment recorded at the Rockingham County Registry of Deeds at Book 5701, Page 0541.
+The attachment-related Secured Claim of NFC (Class Six) is purportedly secured by an attachment recorded at the Rockingham County Registry of Deeds at Book 5701, Page 0541.
 The attachment is recorded after the last of the IRS liens.
 The total amount due as a Secured Claim under Class Five shall be based upon the Allowed Secured Claim to the extent provided in 11 U.S.C.
 Section 506(a) of the Bankruptcy Code.
 Thus, the total estimated amount of Claim Five is \$60,109.
-Claim Five shall be paid according to a promissory note in the amount of \$60,109 the terms of which shall be agreed upon by National Finance Corporation and the Debtor at 6% over 20 years and shall be paid in monthly installments beginning on the thirtieth (30th) day following the Effective Date.
+Claim Five shall be paid according to a promissory note in the amount of \$60,109 the terms of which shall be agreed upon by NFC and the Debtor at 6% over 20 years and shall be paid in monthly installments beginning on the thirtieth (30th) day following the Effective Date.

-National Finance Corporation also shall hold an Unsecured Claim (Class Six) consisting of the amount owed to National Finance Corporation which, pursuant to 11 U.S.C.
-Section 506 of the Bankruptcy Code, is not secured by the National Finance Corporation attachment.
-Debtor asserts that the amount of this Claim is \$33,922.
-It shall be treated as a general Unsecured Claim under the Plan.
+NFC also shall hold an Unsecured Claim (Class Seven) consisting of the amount owed to NFC which, pursuant to 11 U.S.C.
+Section 506 of the Bankruptcy Code, is not secured by the NFC attachment.
+Debtor asserts that the amount of this Claim is \$33,922.2 It shall be treated as a general Unsecured Claim under the Plan.

-Lisa D'Aoust, the sole stockholder of the Debtor, shall retain her equity interest in the Debtor post-confirmation and shall be the sole equity holder of the Reorganized Debtor in return for the capital infusions Ms. D'Aoust already has made during the pendency of this case in the amount of at least \$19,000 (by paying \$4,000 to the appraiser from her LLC's funds as well as \$11,000 for the deposit to Debtor's counsel, and more than \$4,000 for real estate taxes).
+Lisa D'Aoust, the sole stockholder of the Debtor, shall retain her equity interest in the Debtor post-confirmation (Class 8) and shall be the sole equity holder of the Reorganized Debtor in return for the capital infusions Ms. D'Aoust already has made during the pendency of this case in the amount of at least \$19,000 (by paying \$4,000 to the appraiser from her LLC's funds as well as \$14,000 for the deposit to Debtor's counsel, and more than \$4,000 for real estate taxes).